 There are a few things we need to look at to ensure we take the best pictures possible.

-Using digital UV photography can have its benefits.
+Creating digital UV photography can have its benefits.
 You get to use Live View to compose and frame your shot.
 It will also help with focusing and stops you from damaging your eyes.

 Using manual focus will prevent refocusing when the lens is attached.
 This method may present some focus shifting due to the lens you are using.
-Take it into account if you are presented with this issue.

 How Does a UV Camera Work?